EddieHole/ice-cream-coding-challenge/README.md

 ## Errors found after inspection:

 1. The same ID will have different orders.
 Orders with the same ID should be merged and then calculated.
-2. The save format of 'Price' stored in the table should retain two decimal places (de)
+2. The save format of 'Price' stored in the table should retain two decimal places.